blobbybilb/basic-auth-warning-extension/README.md

 Displays a warning when you are about to visit a URL that contains basic auth credentials, to help prevent possible phishing attacks.
 <br /><br />
-Clicking on a link to a URL like like
+Clicking on a link to a URL like
-<code>example.com@something.zip</code> would take you to a website with
+<code>example.com∕file@something.zip</code> would take you to a website with
 the domain something.zip, which may not be what you expect, and may allow an attacker to conduct a phishing attack by imitatiing example.com.
 This extension should display a warning when this is